 (2) Written advice in the form of an annotation or legal ruling of counsel under the conditions set forth in subdivision (d) below; or

 (3) Written advice given by the board in a prior audit of that person under the conditions set forth in subdivision (c) below.
 As used in this regulation, the term "prior audit" means any audit conducted prior to the current examination where the issue in question was examined.

 Written advice from the board may only be relied upon by the person to whom it was originally issued or a legal or statutory successor to that person.
-Written advice from the board which was received during a prior audit of the person under the conditions set forth in subdivision (c) below, may be relied upon by the person audited or by a legal or statutory successor to that person.
+Written advice from the board which was received during a prior audit of the person under the conditions set forth in subdivision (c) below, may be relied upon by the person audited or a person with shared accounting and common ownership with the audited person or by a legal or statutory successor to those persons.